awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved the cache replacement strategy used by table scans to minimize thrashing of the buffer cache\.

-## Version 2\.2, Compatible with PostgreSQL 10\.6<a name="AuroraPostgreSQL.Updates.20180305.22"></a>
+## Version 2\.2, compatible with PostgreSQL 10\.6<a name="AuroraPostgreSQL.Updates.20180305.22"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.6\.
-For more information about the improvements in release 10\.6, see [PostgreSQL Release 10\.6](https://www.postgresql.org/docs/10/release-10-6.html)\.
+For more information about the improvements in release 10\.6, see [PostgreSQL release 10\.6](https://www.postgresql.org/docs/10/release-10-6.html)\.

 **Topics**
 + [Version 2\.2\.1](#AuroraPostgreSQL.Updates.20180305.221)